Human Trafficking & Sexual Violence

 Per the National Human Trafficking Hotline, Florida ranks 3rd in the U.S. in human trafficking cases reported.

 The definition of sexual violence is sexual activity when consent is not obtained or not freely given.
 It includes many forms, including sexual harassment, sexual abuse, and sexual assault, among others.
-According to the CDC, about 26% of men and 41% of women experienced contact sexual violence, physical violence, and/or stalking by an intimate partner and reported an intimate partner violence-related impact during their lifetime.
+About 26% of men and 41% of women experienced contact sexual violence, physical violence, and/or stalking by an intimate partner and reported an intimate partner violence-related impact during their lifetime.

 If you are in danger, call 9-1-1.